slime-systems/slime-document--support/docs/api.md

 ### Simple Transaction: Initiate with Receipt

-Initiate a transaction and generate the receipt document correspond with the transaction.
+Initiate a transaction and generate the receipt document corresponding to the transaction.

 API Subject: `simple-transaction/initiate-with-receipt`
 <details>